We chatted with Bright Architecture about the best practices for installing showers and lockers in your gym or studio.

 The flow/layout depends on the space and the client, but elbow room is key.
 Separate men’s and women’s locker rooms are not a necessity but help avoid overcrowding the common areas and maintains the appearance of the front of house.

 3. What kind of permits should I look into?
 Do I need them?

-If simply part of a furniture installation, then no permits are required.
+No permits are required if simply part of a furniture installation.
 If installing lockers requires walls and electrical to be removed/relocated, then we would recommend a general construction permit.
 If lockers are part of a larger scope of work, some jurisdictions will consider locker areas as a “locker room occupancy” type which requires additional ventilation (which you should already have) and additional occupancy counts.